 Many research questions in the social and behavioural sciences are investigated using statistical models.
 We offer a crash course in applied multivariate analysis in which we focus on simple and factorial ANOVA, interaction effects, repeated measures ANOVA, ANCOVA, MANOVA, MANCOVA, multiple linear regression analysis (including the use of dummy variables), logistic regression analysis, and exploratory factor analysis.

-Students with a BSc in Social and Behavioural Sciences who have only an introductory knowledge of statistics.
+Students with a BSc in Social and Behavioural Sciences who have only a basic knowledge of statistics.
 Students should be familiar with the following concepts: null hypothesis, alternative hypothesis, population, sample, statistical significance, practical and theoretical significance, correlation, regression, t-test and ANOVA.
 Some experience with SPSS is advisable.
-A maximum of 75 participants will be allowed to participate in this course.
+A maximum of 75 participants will be admitted to this course.

 Aim of the course

 This course offers hands-on experience using SPSS for the most frequently encountered multivariate statistical techniques in the social and behavioural sciences.

 - Execution of statistical procedures using SPSS

 The course duration is two whole weeks, Monday to Friday.
 Every day starts with a discussion meeting, followed by a lecture.
 The afternoon is spent in the lab doing SPSS analyses.

 You will receive a certificate upon course completion.
 Please be aware that this course does not include graded activities, and therefore we cannot provide a transcript of grades.

 PhD students from the Faculty of Social and Behavioural Sciences at Utrecht University have the opportunity to attend three Winter/Summer School courses funded by the Graduate School of Social and Behavioural Sciences.
 Additionally, they may choose to take as many courses as they wish at their own expense from their personal budget.

 There are no scholarships available for this course.